tensorflow/community/rfcs/20201201-cpp-gradients.md

 #### Skipping gradients for certain op inputs (skip\_input\_indices)

 A [small set](https://cs.opensource.google/search?q=f:py$%20skip_input_indices&sq=&ss=tensorflow%2Ftensorflow) of python gradient functions have been optimized to not return gradients for inputs which are not tracked under the tape.
 This is beneficial in eager mode where unneeded gradients cannot be pruned during execution.
-In the C++ tape, we support this by providing a skip\_input\_indices field on the ForwardOperation which stores the list of input indices which are either not watched or have an untrainable dtype.
+In the C++ tape, we support this by providing a `skip\_input\_indices` field on the `ForwardOperation` which stores the list of input indices which are either not watched or have an untrainable dtype.

 #### Automatic variable tracking

-In python, if a variable is accessed inside a tf.GradientTape’s scope it is automatically tracked, i.e. Tape::Watch is called for the DT\_RESOURCE tensor backing the variable on behalf of the user.
+In python, if a variable is accessed inside a `tf.GradientTape`s scope it is automatically tracked, i.e. `Tape::Watch` is called for the `DT\_RESOURCE` tensor backing the variable on behalf of the user.
 For now we will leave this out as a higher layer feature and require that variable handles are explicitly tracked by a higher layer.
 We can revisit this later if needed.

 #### tf.function and functional control flow gradients [out of scope for now]